 4. Promote Yourself on Local Websites

 Again, a lot of advertising that is truly useful today is going to be primarily online.
-But as much as you may and should invest in pay per click advertising and search engine optimization, self promotion through online forums is really valuable as well.
+But as much as you may and should invest in pay-per-click advertising and search engine optimization, self-promotion through online forums is really valuable as well.
 It can also be a lot less expensive, while still generating interest in your business.
 Online forums will certainly vary depending on where you live.
 Some cities and towns have actual websites dedicated to their communities.
 Others rely on websites like Facebook and Reddit to create local forums.
-It’s often inexpensive or quite commonly free to make accounts on these sites, and which will give you the ability to not only post about your business but answer questions about specific services yourself.
+It’s often inexpensive or quite commonly free to make accounts on these sites, which will give you the ability to not only post about your business but answer questions about specific services yourself.

 5. Monitor Your Reviews

 People go online for reviews all the time, exploring whether or not a business is trustworthy through word of mouth.
 Now, there is no way for you to completely control word of mouth.
 What you can do is ensure that you and your employees do the best possible work that you can, and you can additionally ensure that you’re keeping an eye on your reviews.
 Reviews offer valuable feedback, through which you can better your business.
 But you don’t want negative reviews to be overly prominent when people look up your business online.

 Have a system in mind.
 Make sure that you only send online review prompts to clients that you know will give you good reviews.
 You may also want to eventually invest in online reputation management.
 An online reputation management team, or even a software program, can help you determine how your business is doing in terms of cultivating positive reviews.
 Additionally, consultants in this field can help you determine what to do when you do get a bad review that seems unfair or untrue.
 While it isn’t always a good idea to respond to these types of reviews, it’s not inherently bad to offer a rebuttal if you feel that you have been unfairly charged in a poor review.